ReactiveX/RxJava/docs/Mathematical-and-Aggregate-Operators.md

 **ReactiveX doumentation:** [http://reactivex.io/documentation/operators/average.html](http://reactivex.io/documentation/operators/average.html)

-Calculates the average of Numbers emitted by an Observable and emits this average as a Double.
+Calculates the average of `Number`s emitted by an `Observable` and emits this average as a `Double`.

 #### averageDouble example